edf-hpc/puppet-hpc/puppet-config/modules/network/README.md

 ``master_network`` to generate the interface list.
 It also uses data from the ``net_topology`` fact to get generic parameters for networks.

-On Debian, the module configures all interfaces as manual, it relies on a special service it sets up (``ifup-hotplug``) to bring the interfaces up during boot or after changing the configuration.

 ## Setup

 ### What network affects